-A final, comprehensive examination will be given at the University scheduled time.
+A final, comprehensive examination is given at the University scheduled time.
 This exam will also be worth 200 points and a grade of 40% (80 points) on the final examination is required to be eligible to pass the course.
 All students must take this exam (the score obtained will not be dropped).
 A missed final will generate a grade of F for the course.
 Therefore, the total number of exam points possible is 500.

 DO not schedule a trip during the Final Exam week.
-They will not be excused.
+They are not excused.